lambertlb/Pyqt5BattleMat/README.md

 ### How to handle Posts in a Python server
 My web service is mostly driven be POST requests from my application.
 For each request type I created a handler.
 These can be found under Server/RequestHandlers.
-FileUploadHandler is the most complicated and deals with multipart uploads.
+FileUploadHandler.py is the most complicated and deals with multipart uploads.
 ### Handling zooming sub images in a scene
 QGraphicsScene has a lot of nice things for handling panning and zooming, but I have a lot of issues with overlay images getting pixelated when zoomed.
-I solved this sub-classing QGraphicsItem and doing al the painting by myself.
-You can find this under views/PogCanvas.
+I solved this by sub-classing QGraphicsItem and doing all the painting by myself.
+You can find this under views/PogCanvas.py.
 ### Using mouse wheel to zoom image
-view/BattleMatCanvas is a subclass of QGraphicsView and shows how I use the mouse wheel to zoom an image.
+view/BattleMatCanvas.py is a subclass of QGraphicsView and shows how I use the mouse wheel to zoom an image.

 ## Issues
 ### Hand Cursor